 THE BEST ANNUAL REPORT AND TRANSPARENCY

 The European Union and the World Bank, in partnership with the National Accounting, Reporting and Auditing Reform Support Fund (RSF), have announced the opening of the 2022 Annual Report and Transparency Award (BARTA) .
 The aim of this competition is to increase the quality of reporting and transparency of Georgian companies.
 Given European and global developments, in particular the steps taken towards the introduction of sustainability reporting, this award has an even more important role to play.

 This year BARTA for the first time opens to all first category companies and groups in addition to all companies that are public interest entities (PIEs), including companies in the A and B listing categories, banks, insurance companies, etc. All companies listed on the exchange will automatically participate in the evaluation if they satisfy eligibility criteria, namely an unqualified audit opinion and timely submission of all mandatory reporting applicable to the company’s category.
 Other companies classified as PIEs, including commercial firms, will need to apply.

 The deadline for companies to submit is October 31, 2023.

-As part of the BARTA’s gradual evolution to reflect the emergence of sustainability reporting, the 2021 competition will introduce a new award – for the Best Sustainability Report, using any generally recognized framework such as the Global Reporting Initiative, presented as part of the Annual Report.
+As part of the BARTA’s gradual evolution to reflect the emergence of sustainability reporting, the 2022 competition will have two awards for sustainability reporting.
+Reports must be based on a generally recognized framework, such as the Global Reporting Initiative, and be included within the Annual Report.

 SCORING OF POINTS